 Hemorrhoids

-Hemorrhoids can cause itching, pain, swelling, bleeding, and general discomfort in the anus and rectum area.
+Hemorrhoids may cause itching, pain, swelling, bleeding, and general discomfort in the anus and rectum area.

 What Are Hemorrhoids?